ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence.

 If the lymphoma returns following remission after the original treatment, it is called recurrent lymphoma.
 Recurrence is uncommon for people with Hodgkin lymphoma.
-However, if Hodgkin lymphoma does recur, a new cycle of testing much like that done at the time of diagnosis will begin again to learn as much as possible about the recurrence.
+However, if Hodgkin lymphoma does recur, a new cycle of testing much like that done at the time of diagnosis will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.

 Radiation therapy may be included in the treatment plan, before or after a bone marrow/stem cell transplant, especially if radiation therapy was not used during the previous treatment period.